The New Jersey Bar Exam

 New Jersey Bar Exam Dates, Requirements, and Scheduling

 Preparing your application for the New Jersey Bar Exam and submitting it before the first deadline will save you hundreds of dollars.
-Applications open on October 1, 2023, and March 1, 2024, for the 2024 February and July exams, respectively.
+Applications opened on October 1, 2024, and closed on November 30, 2024, for the February 2025 exam.
+Application dates for July 2025 are March 1, 2025, to April 30, 2025.

 Exam Dates & Fees

-Examinees can begin filing their applications for the New Jersey State Bar Exam on October 1, 2023, and March 1, 2024, for the 2024 February and July exams, respectively.
+Examinees must note that application filing dates for the February 2025 exams have elapsed, with the next exam window in July 2025.
 Additional fees are levied for applications submitted within the timely and late filing periods.

 Requirements